Want to test your nervous system via your breath?

-1. Sympathetic Nervous System = fight or flight response.
-Our involuntary response to dangerous and stressful situations... aka survival mode.
+1. Sympathetic Nervous System = Fight or Flight response.
+Our instinctual, involuntary response to danger and stressful situations.
+This is the body’s survival mode.

-2. Parasympathetic Nervous System = rest and digest.
+2. Parasympathetic Nervous System = Rest and Digest.
 Our meditative, calm and relaxed state.
-The only time our body is able to heal, regenerate, sleep and effectively digest food.
+The only time our body is able to heal, regenerate, and effectively digest food.

-- Skin issues are caused by an imbalance here.
+~Skin issues are caused by an imbalance in the nervous system.

 Test Your Nervous System